josmar-crwdstffng/angular/aio/content/guide/animations.md

 This guide covers the basic Angular animation features to get you started on adding Angular animations to your project.

-The features described in this guide &mdash;and the more advanced features described in the related Angular animations guides&mdash; are demonstrated in an example application available as a <live-example></live-example>.
+The features described in this guide &mdash;and the more advanced features described in the related Angular animations guides&mdash; are demonstrated in an example application available as a <live-example name="animations"></live-example>.

 ## Prerequisites